Dr James Simpson

 Senior Lecturer in Language Education

 I am an applied linguist specialising in the teaching and learning of languages in migration contexts and in the intersection of new technology, literacy and social justice.
 My work involves the critical analysis of linguistic practices relating to identity, language diversity, language pedagogy, language policy and literacy.
 I have worked with a number of institutions and organisations on projects supporting the teaching and learning of English for adult migrants.
-In Applied Linguistics more generally I am the editor of the Routledge Handbook of Applied Linguistics and have served on the committee of the British Association for Applied Linguistics (BAAL).
-I am a frequent invited speaker at conferences on Applied Linguistics, TESOL, teaching with new technology, and related topics.
+With Melanie Cooke of King's College London I have written a book on this topic, ESOL: A Critical Guide (OUP, 2008).
+In Applied Linguistics more generally I am the editor of the Routledge Handbook of Applied Linguistics (Routledge, 2011) and have served on the committee of the British Association for Applied Linguistics (BAAL).
+I am a frequent speaker at conferences on Applied Linguistics, TESOL, teaching with new technology, and related topics.

 I manage an email discussion list ESOL-Research, a forum for researchers and practitioners with an interest in teaching and learning ESOL.